rage/programming-23/data/osa-1/5-conditional-statements.md

 </sample-output>

-Kirjoita ohjelma, joka ratkaisee toisen asteen yhtälön ax²+bx+c.
-Ohjelmalle annetaan arvot a, b ja c, ja sen tulee laskea juuret (eli ratkaisut) kaavalla
+Please write a program for solving a quadratic equation of the form ax²+bx+c.
+The program asks for values a, b and c.
+It should then use the quadratic formula to solve the equation.
+The quadratic formula expressed with the Python `sqrt` function is as follows:

 x = (-b ± sqrt(b²-4ac))/(2a).

-Voit olettaa, että yhtälöllä on kaksi juurta, jolloin yllä oleva kaava toimii.
+You can assume the equation will always have two real roots, so the above formula will always work.

-Esimerkkituloste:
+An example of expected behaviour:

 <sample-output>

-Anna a: **1**
+Value of a: **1**
-Anna b: **2**
+Value of b: **2**
-Anna c: **-8**
+Value of c: **-8**

-Juuret ovat 2.0 ja -4.0
+The roots are 2.0 and -4.0

 </sample-output>